 Increase the average transaction value

-Increasing the average transaction value can be accomplished a number of ways: It can be a price increase or it could be done by packaging products and services together.
+Increasing the average transaction value can be accomplished in a number of ways: It can be a price increase or it could be done by packaging products and services together.
 A well-designed package offering can create more value and convenience for the customer as well as increase your revenues.

-Once a customer has enjoyed dealing with your business, it more convenient and easier for them to do business with you again.
+Once a customer has enjoyed dealing with your business, it is more convenient and easier for them to do business with you again.
 All you need to do is stay in touch with them by email, phone, direct mail, thank you cards or customer appreciation events.

 Don’t assume that these existing customers know everything that you offer and won’t purchase anything else from you.